irishgordo/harvester-wiki/Harvester-Test-Cases-Integration.md

    - [ ] Create a VM without filling a name on the page, check the page output
    - [ ] Create a VM filling a valid name on the page, check the page output
    - [ ] Create a VM filling an invalid name on the page, check the page output
+   - [ ] Create a VM filling all the required fields, alongside descriptions, check the page output
+   - [ ] Create a VM filling all the required fields, alongside labels, check the page output
+   - [ ] Create a VM filling all the required fields, alongside annotations, check the page output

 ## Key Pairs